puppetlabs/device_manager/README.md

 Data type: String

 Specifies the type of the device in `device.conf` on the proxy Puppet agent.
+This is the module type used to access the device.

 ### url

 Data type: String

+This parameter is optional - use either the credentials or URL.

 Specifies the URL of the device in `device.conf` on the proxy Puppet agent.